renpy/renpy/sphinx/source/config.rst

     If True, Ren'Py will not require grids to be full in order to display.

-.. var:: config.pause_after_rollback = False

-    If False, the default, rolling back will skip any pauses (timed or not) and stop only at other interactions such as dialogues, menus...
-    If True, renpy will include timeless pauses to the valid places a rollback can take the user.

 .. var:: config.audio_filename_callback = None

     If not None, this is a function that is called with an audio filename,